sahib/rmlint/docs/rmlint.1.rst

 :``-i --match-without-extension`` / ``-I --no-match-without-extension`` (**default**):

     Only consider those files as dupes that have the same basename minus the file extension.
-For example: ``banana.png`` and ``Banana.jpeg`` would be considered, while ``apple.png`` and ``peach.png`` won't.
+For example: ``banana.png`` and ``Banana.jpeg`` would be considered dupes, while ``apple.png`` and ``peach.png`` won't.
 The comparison is case-insensitive.

 :``-n --newer-than-stamp=<timestamp_filename>`` / ``-N --newer-than=<iso8601_timestamp_or_unix_timestamp>``:

     Only consider files (and their size siblings for duplicates) newer than a certain modification time (*mtime*).
-The age barrier may be given as seconds since the epoch or as ISO8601-Timestamp like *2014-09-08T00:12:32+0200*.
+The age barrier may be given as seconds since the epoch or as an ISO8601 timestamp like *2014-09-08T00:12:32+0200*.

     ``-n`` expects a file from which it can read the timestamp.
-After rmlint run, the file will be updated with the current timestamp.
+After rmlint runs, the file will be updated with the current timestamp.
     If the file does not initially exist, no filtering is done but the stampfile is still written.